-A certain school of doctors and professors of psychology have tried to re-frame the M.E-diagnosis as something psychological.
+A certain school of psychiatrists have tried to re-frame the M.E-diagnosis as something psychological.
 Their cruel political acts have successfully created confusion around the diagnosis and have hindered real research from happening.

-As mentioned, myalgic encephalomyelitis has been a confirmed neurological illness since 1969.
-Still, because of this group of ‘psychiatry’ doctors, the patients have been denied real treatment and ignored or abused for decades.
+Myalgic encephalomyelitis has been a confirmed neurological illness since 1969.
+Still, because of these misleading ideas from psychiatry, patients have been denied real treatment and ignored or abused for decades.

-This same school of incompetent doctors now try to label post-covid (long-covid) as a psychological disorder too.
+This same school of incompetent doctors now try to label post-covid (or Long Covid) as a psychological disorder too.
 Hopefully, they will be fought back this time, for good.